0xRudolf/rudolf-token/README.md

 - Xmas Airdrop is linearly vested over 12 month to avoid supply choc
 - 0% fees

+## Security:
+- Rudolf is an immutable contract, no update mechanism is implemented
+- In case of emergency, the contract is pauseable, by the deployer only
+- Deployer can renounce ownership to make it un-pauseable

 ## Dependencies

 This project uses: